ckyy5770/PubSubCoordZmq/README.md

 When the broker stops, it should delete all topics and data under /topics, and all data in /topics.

-## Load Balancing

-The load balancing system is inspired by [Dynamoth](http://ieeexplore.ieee.org/document/7164934/).

-### System Overview

-Each edge broker will be equipped with a Local Load Analyzer(LLA) and a Dispatcher(D).
-LLA will send a local load report of the broker every 1 secs, to the Load Balancer(LB).
-Then Load Balancer will gather all current load information for each edge broker, then decide whether it should change the Load Plan.
-If a new plan is generated, it will be sent to dispatchers residing in each edge broker.

 ### Data format

 data storing at "/topics" should follow following format: